Official Personnel Folders (OPF), Archival Holdings and Access

 The archival holdings of civilian Official Personnel Folders (OPF) include records created by various Federal agencies for federal employees who served during the period 1850-1951.
 To view a list of most agencies with OPFs in our archival holdings, click Official Personnel Folders (OPF), Archival Holdings.

-Please note: In an effort to further preserve our records, the National Archives are moving to providing digitized reproductions of most records.
+Please note: In an effort to further preserve our records, the National Archives are moving to providing digitized reproductions of most records and secure digital invoices.
 Please provide a current email address with any and every request.

 Individuals may access these records by: